-Bank in Malta: Bank of Valletta plc, L-Ibrag Branch Triq tal-Ibrag, Swieqi SWQ2030 MALTA Account Name: IMO International Maritime Law Institute Account no. 4001 3713 797 SWIFT Transfer Code - VALLMTMT LB.A.N.: MT58 VALL 2201 3000 0000 4001 3713 797
+Bank in Malta: Bank of Valletta plc, L-Ibrag Branch

-10.Admission
+Triq tal-Ibrag, Swieqi

+SWQ2030 MALTA

+Account Name: IMO International Maritime Law Institute

+Account no. 4001 3713 797

+SWIFT Transfer Code - VALLMTMT

+I.B.A.N.: MT58 VALL 2201 3000 0000 4001 3713 797

+9. Admission

-When all the criteria for admission, including clearance and confirmation of financing, have been met, the candidate and the nominating authority shall be notified in writing that the candidate has been selected for admission to the programme.
+When all the criteria for admission, including clearance and confirmation of financing, have been met, the candidate will be notified, in writing, of his/her admission.

-The Institute must receive from the candidate and his/her nominating authority a confirmation in writing as to whether the candidate is ready to join the programme, whereupon the candidate will be admitted to the programme.
+The Institute must receive from the candidate a confirmation in writing as to whether he/she is ready to join the programme, whereupon the candidate will be admitted to the programme.